Medically reviewed by Mary Lucas, RN

 Your healthcare provider can determine whether your symptoms may be helped by an antidepressant such as Paxil or paroxetine.
 This determination is based on, among other things, your diagnosis, medical history and the medications you’re currently on.

 As with all medications, there are potential side effects with Paxil.
+Usually, people notice Paxil side effects within the first week.
 The most common side effects, according to the Food and Drug Administration (FDA), include:

 Sleepiness and yawning